ogud/3-DNS-Protocol/DNS3-RR-Protocol.md

 # OP-3-DNS-RR RESTful API

 The specification of this API is minimalistic, but a realistic one.
+Question: How to respond if the party contacted is not ALLOOWED to make the requested change ?

 ## Authentication
    The API does not impose any unique server authentication requirements.
    The server authentication provided by TLS fully addresses the needs.
-   In general, transports for the API must provide a TLS-protected transport (e.g., HTTPS)
+   In general, for the API SHOULD be provied over TLS-protected transport (e.g., HTTPS) or VPN.

 ## Authorization
    Authorization is out of scope of this document.
 The CDS records present in the zone file